cerner/cerner.github.io/README.md

 2. Test your changes locally
 3. Submit a pull request to the source branch with your changes

-Once your pull request is accepted, someone with commit privileges will regenerate the master branch and push to Github.
+Once your pull request is accepted, someone with commit privileges will regenerate the `main` branch and push to Github.
 Your changes will then be live.